-In this recipe, we cook baby back ribs in the air fryer at 380 degrees F for 20 minutes.
-The biggest decider of how long they must cook at this temperature is the size of the rack of ribs.
+In this recipe, we cook baby back ribs in the air fryer at 380° F for 20 minutes.
+The biggest decide of how long they must cook at this temperature is the size of the rack of ribs.
 A rack that is on the small side will likely take around 18 minutes, while a larger rack will take up to 30 minutes.
 If you cook two racks at once, add 5-8 minutes to the cooking time.

 No. There’s no need to cover the ribs or put any parchment paper underneath them.
 The air fryer circulates air around the food to cook it evenly.
 Covering them will prevent the air flow.

-The ribs are done when the internal temperature reaches 175 degrees F (80 degrees C).
+The ribs are done when the internal temperature reaches 175° F (80° C).
 This is when the meat is tender, but not dried out.
 The meat won’t recede from the bone or fall apart like it does with slow cooking, so don’t use that as an indication.

-If you’re looking for the most tender ribs, try our recipe for oven-baked bbq ribs.
+If you’re looking for he most tender ribs, try our recipe for oven-baked bbq ribs.
 They cook for 2 hours in the oven and produce amazing falling-off-the-bone ribs.

 The bony side of the ribs should be facing up for the first 10 minutes of cooking.
 Then for the last half, you flip the ribs over and cook them with the boney side down.
 This allows for even cooking, and for crunchy bits to form on the top of the meat.